 A Family in Bloom Adoption has been involved with adoptions in Ghana prior to the country joining the Hague Convention for Intercountry Adoption in January 2017.
-Our agency has been responsible for the first cases that have successfully been approved under the more rigorous Hague standards in Ghana.
+Our agency has been responsible for the first cases for children that were successfully adopted and entered the United States under the more rigorous Hague standards in Ghana.

 Who Can Adopt

 Our agency’s niche group, that we believe has the best chance of success for international adoptions from Ghana to the United States, will be Ghanaian-Americans.
 The adoption cases that A Family in Bloom Adoption will support through our Ghana Adoption Program will be from one of two types of backgrounds.
 Please note that, at this time, our agency is not attempting to find new matches for adoptive families with Ghanaian children:

 - Kinship or close relative adoption cases of minor age children.
 Given the time constraints involved in international adoption process, our agency would work with a single child adoption case of a child 0 to 14 years of age.
 For sibling sets, our agency can accept an older child of 16 only if there are younger siblings involved age 14 or less.